surveycto/text-integer-decimal/README.md

 This field plug-in also has a text box that expands to fit its contents, just like the [text-box](https://github.com/surveycto/text-box/blob/main/README.md) field plug-in.

+## Requirements

+For full use of all features on Android, Android 7 or up is required.
+However, the field plug-in will still work well on older versions of Android.
+Here is a list of limitations on older versions of Android:

+* Different appearances ("numbers", "numbers_decimal", and "numbers_phone") and *integer* and *decimal* fields will not display the correct keyboard.
+However, the fields will ensure only the correct characters can be entered (e.g. only integers).
+* Box will not completely expand to fit all content, but it will be close, within a few pixels.

+Because web browsers and iOS devices are kept more up-to-date with the latest features, nearly all web browsers and iOS devices should support the field plug-in, but test it on your collection device beforehand to be sure.

 ### Data format

 The data format will be text for *text* fields, and numbers for *integer* and *decimal* fields.